 Prestige Pan You can’t make Indian food, especially dal without a sturdy pressure pan.
-We own this pressure pan for 5 years and its still in great condition.
+We own this pressure pan for 5 years and it is still in great condition.
 The only thing that needed changing was the inner rubber ring that wore out on constant use.
 Other than that in the last 5 years I had no issues with this pan.

-Food Storage Containers I prefer the rectangular shaped containers compared to the round ones.
+Food Storage Containers I prefer rectangular shaped containers compared to the round ones.
 They take up less space in the refrigerator.

 There you go,